 UK Medical Visa Application Process

-The UK Medical Visa application follows the standard UK visa application process.
+The UK Medical Visa application follows the standard UK visa application form procedure.
 You must apply online from outside the UK before travelling.
 The earliest you can apply is 3 months before your intended travel date.

-Step 1: Complete the Online Application.
-Visit the official UK Government visa application portal and complete the Standard Visitor visa form.
-Select "medical treatment" as your purpose of visit.
-Provide accurate details about your medical condition, treatment arrangements, and travel plans.
+- Step 1 — Complete the Online Application: Visit the official UK Government visa application portal at gov.uk and complete the Standard Visitor visa form, selecting "medical treatment" as your purpose of visit.

-Step 2: Pay the Visa Fee.
-The UK Medical Visa fee is £127 for stays up to 6 months, or £220 for stays up to 11 months.
+- Step 2 — Pay the Visa Fee: The UK Medical Visa fee is £135 for stays up to 6 months or £234 for stays up to 11 months (from 8 April 2026).
 Payment is made online during the application process and is non-refundable.

-Step 4: Submit Supporting Documents.
-Submit all required supporting documents at your VAC appointment or via the designated upload portal.
+- Step 4 — Submit Supporting Documents: Submit all required documents at your VAC appointment or via the designated upload portal.
 Ensure all medical documentation is current (within 3 months) and financial evidence covers the anticipated costs.

-Step 5: Await Decision.
-After your biometrics appointment, wait for the Home Office to process your application.
-You will be notified when a decision has been made and when to collect your passport.
+- Step 5 — Await Decision: After your biometrics appointment, wait for the Home Office to process your application.
+You will be notified when a decision has been made.

 UK Medical Visa Cost and Processing Time 2026

-The UK Medical Visa costs £127 for stays up to 6 months, or £220 for an 11-month visa if your treatment requires a longer stay.
-Unlike settlement visas, medical visitors do not pay the Immigration Health Surcharge, but cannot access NHS services except in emergencies.
-Extensions cost £1,100 each.
+From 8 April 2026, the UK Medical Visa costs £135 for stays up to 6 months and £234 for an 11-month visa for treatments requiring a longer stay.
+Visitor extensions cost £1,066 per 6-month extension.
+Medical visitors do not pay the Immigration Health Surcharge but cannot access NHS services except in emergencies.

 |---|---|---|